 What are Pigment Inks?

-Pigment inks are opaque and on the heavier side when it comes to ink and usually have a glycerin base.
+Pigment inks are opaque and on the heavier side when it comes to ink and usually has a glycerin base.
 The ink tends to sit on the surface of your paper vs being absorbed into it which creates a more solid effect when stamping.
 The result is thicker like paint.

 When is it better to use pigment inks?